stackrox/stackrox/migrator/README.md

 1. Raw SQL commands

-    Raw SQL commands are always available to databases.
-But it may not be convenient and it could be error-prone.
+    Raw SQL commands are always available to databases and it has good isolation from current release.
+It is used frequently in migrations before Postgres.
+Migrations with raw SQL command needs less maintenance but it may not be convenient and it could be error-prone.
     We try to provide more convenient way to read and update the data.

 2. Gorm